AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 ## 4. Making a Docker image

 This step requires a server with docker, so you must have finished section 3 successfully.
-I cloned `https://github.com/wentinkj/docker-ampersand` \(commit 04c4023\) into `/home/ampersandadmin/docker-ampersand`
+I cloned `https://github.com/docker-ampersand/docker-ampersand`into `/home/ampersandadmin/docker-ampersand`

 Then I ran the command `docker build -t ampersand:latest ampersand` and sat back to watch an image being created.
 This takes over an hour.
 After coming back a day later, I verified that the image is present by running the same command again.
 That produced the following output: